aiidateam/aiida-core/docs/source/topics/processes/usage.rst

     There are legitimate reasons to break it regardless, but make sure you think about the implications and whether you are really willing to lose the information.

 For this situation, the ``InputPort`` has the attribute ``non_db``.
-By default this is set to ``False``, but by setting it to ``True`` the port is marked that the values that are passed to it should not be stored as a node in the provenance graph and linked to the process node.
+By default this is set to ``False``, but by setting it to ``True`` we can indicate that the values that are passed to the port should not be stored as a node in the provenance graph and linked to the process node.
 This allows one to pass any normal value that one would also be able to pass to a normal function.